Teachers abandon letter grades in search of a fairer way

 Patrick Truman, a science teacher in Montgomery County, Md., since 2013 and an educator for more than 20 years, offers a hypothetical: Consider a student with marginal motivation who gets 30 points — an F — on their first test.
 “If you get a couple of really poor grades, you can’t recover,” he said.
 “Kids give up.”

-Grading experts say that since the pandemic closed schools in March of 2020, they have been bombarded with requests for help from administrators seeking to change what has been common practice for generations.
-One of these experts is Joe Feldman, a guru whose 2018 book, “Grading for Equity: What It is, Why It Matters, and How It Can Transform Schools and Classrooms,” has become a bible for many revising their practices.
+Grading experts say that since the pandemic closed schools in March 2020, they have been bombarded with requests for help from administrators seeking to change what has been common practice for generations.
+One of these experts is Joe Feldman, whose 2018 book, “Grading for Equity: What It is, Why It Matters, and How It Can Transform Schools and Classrooms,” has become a bible for many revising their practices.
 Feldman said that schools "perpetuate very antiquated and ineffective and even harmful ways of grading,” because there is no or little training on how to grade for students in teacher preparation courses.

 The old ways are not without their defenders.
 Some districts have encountered pushback from teachers and parents who worry the new approach is too easy for students, or too difficult.
 That’s what Luo thought when he walked into Moreno’s AP English class.
 Because grades are based only on certain tests and assignments, he said he feared it was “a high-stakes system that would cause a lot of anxiety.”